keatingsc/technical-writing/content/posts/best-practice-for-tech-docs.md

 ---
-title: "Best practices for developer documentation"
+title: "Best practices for technical documentation"
-date: 2020-11-18
+date: 2020-10-28
+weight: 2
 description: >
-    Follow these best practices when developing product documentation.
+    Follow these best practices when developing technical documentation.
 ---

-## Structure your documentation

 It is important to structure your content in an easy-to-navigate manner.

-### Navigation structure
+### Use a navigation structure

 To develop a clear visual hierarchy on your documentation website: